willowtreeapps/c-sharp-style-guide/README.markdown

 ### Access Level Modifiers

 Access level modifiers should be explicitly defined for classes, methods and member variables.
+Avoid using default visibility.

 ### Fields & Variables